-A search of the SEPA's Flood Map online mapping tool records that one small area of the A1 mainline within the scheme extents is at a low risk of surface water flooding, where a small tributary of Eye Water is culverted beneath the scheme extents (i.e., each year this area has a 0.1% chance of surface water flooding).
+A search of the SEPA's Flood Map online mapping tool records that two small sections of the A1 within the scheme extents are recorded as having a high likelihood of surface water flooding (i.e., each year these areas have a 10% chance of flooding).

-A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Eyemouth' groundwater, which has been classified as 'Good'.
+A search of Scotland's Environment (SE) online mapping tool determined that the trunk road lies on the 'Luggate' groundwater, which has been classified as being in 'Good' condition.

-A search of the SE online mapping tool determined that the trunk road, within the scheme extents is found within the Edinburgh, East Lothian and Borders Nitrate Vulnerable Zone (NVZ).
+The scheme extents are located within the 'Edinburgh, East Lothian and Borders' Nitrate Vulnerable Zone (NVZ).